vamsipraneeth47-debug/Supply-Chain-Ai-Copilot/README.md

 ![Power BI Dashboard - Deep Dive](powerbi_dashboard2.png)

 🎥 **[Click here to watch the 2-minute video demo of the AI Copilot in action!](https://youtu.be/ZiRUPPsjTSA)**

-This project bridges the gap between raw data engineering and Generative AI.
-I engineered a custom AI Copilot that ingests over 150,000 rows of relational supply chain data and allows executives to ask complex, multi-variable questions using natural language to extract instant business intelligence.

 ## 🏗️ Architecture & Tech Stack
 * **Frontend UI:** Streamlit (Python)